 In addition, we will be setting dues, which the executive committee has approved at $50.
 The payment of dues will not be required for endorsement votes at the meeting, but will be for votes taken at future meetings.
 We will also consider new member appointments and welcome another special guest, Chris Joyce, deputy director of the Mass Democratic Party, who will speak about the Governor's revenue plan.

 Saturday 2/23/2013 Ward 5 Democrats Caucus

-At the Community Church of Boston, above The Globe at 565 Boylston Street in the Back Bay.
+At the Community Church, above The Globe at 565 Boylston Street in the Back Bay.
 The purpose of the caucus is to select delegates to represent the Ward at the Mass State Democratic Platform Convention in Lowell.
 Any person registered as a Democrat before December 31, 2012 can attend the caucus and is eligible to serve as a delegate to the convention.

 New date!
 Wednesday 12/12/12 Wards 4 & 5 Holiday Party - Come Celebrate!

 With the election season behind us, it's time to celebrate.